I Quit Teaching. Now What?

 I was willing to apply to jobs outside of UX in order to support myself if it meant I could quit teaching.

+I began taking gigs: babysitting, tutoring.
+I signed up with job agencies looking for temp work.
+And I found a job posting for a designer at an edTech agency that sounded exactly like what I wanted to be doing.
 I interviewed for that job and for the first time I heard that my background in education was really exciting.
 Instead of feeling inadequate for my lack of professional design experience, I felt empowered by the teaching experience I'd worked so hard for.
+I got that job and I've been working at this agency ever since, going on four years now.

 I was about to sign a contract for a customer service job when I was offered my first official UX designer role.
 To get to the point where I was actually hired for a job in UX, it took a lot of mental reframing and resiliency.